getsentry/sentry-javascript/docs/index.rst

 | Android Browser 4 - 4.3 | ✓            |                |             |
 +-------------------------+--------------+----------------+-------------+

+For browsers with Web Worker support, Raven.js is designed to work inside a Web Worker context.

 For unlisted browsers (e.g. IE7), Raven.js is designed to fail gracefully.
 Including it on your page should have no effect on your page; it will just not collect and report uncaught exceptions.